x-actly/Eve-Online-Mining-Bot/README.md

    - mining duration: Specify the desired duration of the mining operation in minutes.
    - Undock Position: Set the mouse coordinates for the Undock button on the station.
    - Clear Cargo Position: Specify the mouse position for unloading cargo.
 This transfers the ore to the inventory window above.
+Use Test Button to make it work correctly.
    - Mining Hold: Set volume from your mining cargo.
    - Mining Yield: Set mining rate of your mining laser.
+Check the Calculation below.
    - Station-Overview Position: Set the mouse coordinates of the station in the Overview; it should be at the top when the ship returns to the station's grid.
    - Target-One Overview Position: Set the first mouse coordinate to the asteroids in the Overview.
    - Target-Two Overview Position Position: Define the second coordinate in the Overview.